 Full-cycle assessment means the complete assessment of a single learning outcome.
 The process begins by identifying a student learning outcome, aligning that outcome with a meaningful assessment measure, collecting and analyzing data from that assessment, making meaning from the results, and using the results to make informed and specific programmatic decisions or changes.
 Documenting full-cycle assessment means reporting on the components of the assessment from outcome to implemented action.

-*Please note* Over the 5 –year reporting period you must:
+*Please note* Over the 5 –year reporting period you must submit:

-b) you must submit at least one example of full cycle assessment each year, even if your program has fewer than 5 student learning outcomes.
+b) at least one example of full cycle assessment each year, even if your program has fewer than 5 student learning outcomes.